 Gary Walchuk is a professional painter I’ve known since 1990, and he spends as much time repairing wall flaws as he does painting.
 “I’m fussy about prep work, and the older homes really take a lot of time fixing up previous rushed paint jobs from the past.”

 Gary starts by sanding all trim and baseboard by hand using a sponge sanding block.
 This gets off all the bumps, dust nibs and pet hair.
 The sponge blocks follow the contours of trim and molding nicely.
 Gary uses spackling compound for small damage, and sandable, setting-type compound for bigger holes.
 Latex caulking is best for filling cracked areas that need to remain flexible.
+James Durr from Any Home Buying Group in the UK agrees: “preparing the walls well saves a huge amount of time and expense down the line as well as avoid the risk of potentially having to redo the work.”

 How to Paint Tip#3: Mental Focus Matters